pagkly/Zed/Investopedia3/Up-and-In Option Definition.md

 ## How an Up-and-In Option Works

 Up-and-in options are a type of exotic option known as a barrier option.
 As an exotic option, barrier options are structured with more complex terms than standard plain vanilla options.
-Barrier options can be of two varieties, either a [knock in option](https://www.investopedia.com/terms/k/knock-inoption.asp) or a [knock out option](https://www.investopedia.com/terms/k/knock-outoption.asp).
+Barrier options can be of two varieties, either a [[knock in option]](https://www.investopedia.com/terms/k/knock-inoption.asp) or a [[knock out option]](https://www.investopedia.com/terms/k/knock-outoption.asp).
 The option pays out differently depending on the variety.
 Barrier options may also include a rebate provision for the holder if the option cannot be exercised.

 Because exotic options are often available in OTC markets, there is a fair amount of variation to how these options may be offered.
 Depending on the liquidity of the underlying, which may be forex or stocks, some options may be offered in a bespoke manner.
 These kinds of options are also rarely available to most retail investors.
 Here is how the payouts vary between the two varieties.